 To speak the truth is a nice thing to have in one's pocket but to have people embrace what you say as the truth is better still.
 Standing in front of a podium with several hundred paying customers staring at you with both open pockets and rapt attention is to speak from the position of absolute truth: what I say it is.
 People seek truth the easy way; by people telling them what to think and what to say and there are people who are more than happy to take your money and spin difficult and complex issues into ten second sound bites.
-A great man said, "Just because ideas are held tenacious doesn't mean that they are worthy" and a smarter man said, "I will tell you the truth for one hundred dollars."
+A great man said, "Just because ideas are held tenacious doesn't mean that they are worthy" and a smarter man said, "I will tell you the truth for one hundred dollars but that does not allow any time for your stupid questions."

 Adam Hetfield was a lazy individual fueled only by paths of least resistance and the ideas of others.
 Throughout his academic career, he cut and pasted himself from one class to another with no interest in original thought or unique insight.
 Everything he said, had been said before and everything he thought had come from someplace other than his brain.
 A fan of recency and shallow reasoning, Adam avoided thinking about all things and only reacted to questions; initiating conversation to him as a lose/lose proposition.
 He wanted to either re-use quotes of smarter people or parrot back some tired old idea to an audience and if successful, embrace it as his own.
 Being original sucked; one might as well just use what works, why take the chance?

 After a few short years and aided by legitimate technology advances, Adam was the living embodiment of the new world of enlightened learning.
 As the point person for the training company, he would go to conferences and trade shows and paint the picture of ongoing education bordering on the edge of magic and osmosis.
 Adam learned not to over-promise or over-state anything but rather make general and enthusiastic comments and let the sheep-like listeners connect the dots all by themselves.
 He did not train anyone (nor did the company say they did so) but he allowed those who wished to train themselves the opportunity to do so.
-By applying conversational mathematics to those type of statements, it was clear that the points and counterpoints crossed each other out only to leave the listener with the hope that they heard what they wanted to hear (sorry legal system....you can't help here) and whatever they did hear, it was easy to do so (step right up and develop your own flavor of truth).
+By applying conversational mathematics to those type of statements, it was clear that the points and counterpoints crossed each other out only to leave the listener with the hope that they heard what they wanted to hear (sorry legal system....you can't help here) and whatever they did hear, it was easy to do so (step right up and develop your own flavor of truth) with a dormant enthusiasm which appeared to have been recently awakened.

 "Who wants to learn?" shouted Adam with a dark suit and a subtly obvious head microphone.